Skip to content

 Smoked bacon

-Bacon is always a good idea, and it is the perfect side dish to literally any brunch feast you can think of.
+Bacon, crisped to perfection in your air fryer, is always a good idea.
 Whether opting for turkey bacon or smoked bacon, serving up a plate of crispy bacon will surely satisfy your guests.

-Bacon and waffles combine different flavors and textures to make a richly satisfying brunch with minimal extra time required.
+The mix of savory flavors in bacon and the sweet waffles create a richly satisfying brunch with minimal extra time required.

 Fruit Compote